 Ready to create a landing page?
 Get started with Wix today.

 What is a landing page?

 A landing page is the destination for people interested in learning more about your business after seeing your online marketing or advertising campaign.
-Not to be confused with a splash page or a microsite, landing pages entice users to click on a strategic call-to-action (CTA), such as “Get Started,” “Subscribe,” or “Buy Now.”
+Not to be confused with a splash page or a microsite, a landing page is a standalone webpage that entices users to click on a strategic call-to-action (CTA), such as “Get Started,” “Subscribe,” or “Buy Now.”
+They have a clear and focused call-to-action, minimal distractions, and tailored content that matches the visitor's intent and interest.
 Landing pages focus on a single goal, typically conversion or lead generation.
 This precision makes them highly effective and lowers the costs of acquiring leads and making sales.

 Landing pages vs websites

-The main difference between a website's homepage and a landing page is that a landing page is specific and a homepage is multifaceted.
+To fully understand what a landing page is, you need to know the difference between landing pages vs websites.
+The main distinction between a website's homepage and a landing page is that a landing page is specific and a homepage is multifaceted.
 A homepage's content introduces, whereas a landing page provides information tailored to its desired aim.